 How is Methadone taken?

 Methadone is typically mixed with orange juice and taken orally as a drink.
 During the stabilization phase, patients have daily observed doses in their clinic or pharmacy.
-Once stabilized, ~70% of patients take their doses home to self-administer, often referred to as carries or take-home doses.
+Once stabilized, ~70% of patients take their Methadone doses home to self-administer, often referred to as carries or take-home doses.
 Patients are encouraged to keep their medications stored safely in a locked box at home to prevent harm to others.

 How Long Do I Stay on Methadone?

 The length of a methadone maintenance program is different for every person.
 Significant research indicates that patients often have better outcomes when participating in methadone treatment for a year or longer.
-Several key factors can indicate when a person is ready to taper off their methadone prescription, including:
+Several key factors can indicate when a person is ready to taper off their methadone treatment and prescription, including:

 - Stable mental and physical health